x-orpheus/catch-react-error/doc/catch-react-error_EN.md

 }
 ```

-You can see that `getDerivedStateFromError` catches the error, and then sets the `hasError` variable.
-The `render` function returns the degraded processing based on the value of the variable `<h1> Something went wrong. </h1>` .
+The `getDerivedStateFromError` function catches the error, and sets the `hasError` variable.

+The `render` function display fallback ui `<h1> Something went wrong. </h1>` when the thing goes wrong .

-At this point, an `ErrorBoundary`component has been defined, you only need to wrap a child component when using it:
+Then wrap your souce code like this.

 ```jsx
 <ErrorBoundary>
   <MyWidget />
 </ErrorBoundary>
 ```

 ### Common usage of ErrorBoundary.

-After seeing the usage method of `ErrorBoundary`, the usage of most teams is to write a `HOC` and then wrap it, such as the usage of `scratch` below
+It is really popular to create an `ErrorBoundaryHOC` component and wrap the target,such is `scratch` example.

 ```jsx
 export default errorBoundaryHOC("Blocks")(